Break Down Your Study Subjects Into Actions

 Guided sessions, for learning from others.

-And complementary activities, for other forms of learning, like reading or reflecting.
+Complementary activities, for other forms of learning, like reading or reflecting.

-Training sessions should have a do-and-improve cyclical structure:
+Training sessions should have a cyclical do-and-improve structure:

-you do something through a learning method;
+Do something through a learning method,

-and integrate it into your learning;
+Integrate it into your learning,

 Training requires three things to be effective:

 Creating your own specific, personalized training sessions can be a really fun exercise.
 But it can also be difficult.
 So, don't feel obligated to do everything by yourself.
 In the next chapter I’m going to help you choose the resources you need to support your learning.